xmppo/node-expat/README.markdown

 There are more.
 Use `test.js` for reference.

+It's possible to stop and resume the parser from within element handlers using the parsers stop() and resume() methods.

 ## Error handling ##

 We don't emit an error event because libexpat doesn't use a callback